Paint job but no 'rollout' party for newest Airbus jet

 April 1994 - Boeing commissions entertainer Dick Clark to stage a Hollywood-style show for its 777 wide-body jet under 1.5 million watts of theatrical lighting - 16 times in total.

-July 2007 - Boeing throws a party for 15,000 guests as it unveils the world’s first mainly carbon-fiber jetliner, the 787.
+July 2007 - Boeing throws a party for 15,000 guests as it unveils the world’s first mainly carbon-fibre jetliner, the 787.

 Sept 2007 - Russia allows foreign civilians into its ultra-secret Sukhoi fighter factory for the rollout of the first post-Soviet jetliner, the Superjet, flanked by dozens of models.